-We know Mother Nature is teasing us with these delightful warm weather days, and they give us hope for the warm spring days ahead!
-However, snow and cold temperatures are again forecast to arrive this weekend, a pattern that will continue through March, and into April.
+We know Mother Nature teases Coloradans with delightful warm weather days in between snow and cold spells, and while they give us hope for the warm spring days ahead, this is a pattern that will continue through March, and into April.

 If you’re eager to get your garden started here are tools that you can gather now, which will help your plants succeed during the turbulent early spring transition period.